 Contact Drachsi now for further details

 A site has costs, but it also has a value.
-This value and the brand can be valued and added as an asset in company and business accounts.
-Ask your Accountant for details, could boost the value of a business.
+This value and the brand can be valued, and added as an asset in company and business accounts.
+Ask your Accountant for details, could boost the value of your business.